flutter/website/src/docs/development/ui/layout/building-adaptive-apps.md

 based on the actual platform you’re running on, regardless of size.
-For example, when building a custom title bar, you might need to check the operating system type and tweak the layout of your title bar so it doesn’t get covered by the native window buttons.
+For example, when building a custom title bar, you might need to check the operating system type and tweak the layout of your title bar, so it doesn’t get covered by the native window buttons.

 To determine which combination of platforms you’re on,